Gantt charts are invaluable for project managers, but they have a critical blind spot: they don’t account for resource availability.

 Resource leveling is the smoothening of resource usage to increase project efficiency.
 It is performed to realize a tradeoff between project duration and project cost.

 Traditional project scheduling techniques do not take resource usage into account, and often produce erratic resource usage profiles that drives up the project budget.
+Essentially, the resources are overbooked and unavailable for the task when the project schedule assumed they would be.

 For example, let’s say you have a project which involves digging a hole.
 It takes one laborer plus an excavator 40 hours to perform the task, like this: